 Multiple Teeth Replacement With Implants

 Unfortunately, tooth loss is a part of life for millions of Americans.
 According to the American College of Prosthodontists, about 120 million people in the U.S. are missing at least one tooth, and 36 million have no teeth at all.
 If you are missing multiple teeth, you have come to the right place!

-At Tropic Dental, we specialize in restorations designed to replace multiple missing teeth.
-The type of restoration you receive depends on your circumstance.
+At Tropic Dental, we specialize in multiple tooth implants designed to replace multiple missing teeth.
+The type of restorations you receive depends on your circumstance.
 More often than not, we recommend an implant-related solution.

 Types of Restorations for Multiple Missing Teeth

 Multiple missing teeth that are adjacent to one another usually require a bridge.
 A traditional bridge consists of two dental crowns linked together by a pontic, or false tooth.
 The two surrounding teeth are reshaped and capped with the crowns, allowing the appliance to “bridge” the gap created by your missing teeth.